rduplain/qwerty.sh/README.md

-## qwerty.sh: download reliably when all you have is a keyboard.
+## qwerty.sh: bootstrap repeatable builds with just a keyboard.

 How do you verify integrity of a downloaded file, when the download installs the very tool that you need to bootstrap a build process?
 Too often, you